biocore/qurro/README.md

 You can use the `qiime rankratioviz unsupervised-rank-plot` command to visualize DEICODE output, and you can use the
 `qiime rankratioviz supervised-rank-plot` command to visualize songbird output.
+Both of these commands generate a `.qzv` file that you can view using [view.qiime2.org](https://view.qiime2.org).
+(Currently, this file is not viewable using `qiime tools view`, but we're working on making that doable.)

 The only difference in using these commands is the QIIME 2 type accepted by their `--i-ranks` option.